 Tongans we met, kept referring to the country’s “dark ages”, when speaking of the time before missionaries arrived.
 This saddened me.
 Missionaries often do wonderful work – feed children, take care of the sick, teach useful skills, build schools and doubtless many other acts of charity.
 But the idea that anyone has the right to claim their religion is better than yours, I find very hard to digest.
 (I do say this with a twinge of regret, remembering my mum’s uncle – a missionary of 50 years – telling us children exciting and wonderful stories from the Congo.)

 On our last day, Nuku’alofa came to life.
 The market opened and the streets were more lively.
 All in all, though, we concluded that while Nuku’alofa is a great name for a city (try saying it 10 times quickly), it’s perhaps not our favourite.

 Captain Cook called Tonga the Friendly Islands

-I’d probably go back if an opportunity happened to come my way – just not anytime around a religious holiday.
+I’ll probably return to Tonga if an opportunity happens to come my way – just not anytime around a religious holiday.